 WGU’s operations are continuing uninterrupted, and we are continuing to enroll new students on the first day of every month.
 We are grateful that our technology-driven approach to learning allows us to continue to serve our students without disruption during this time.
-We fully anticipate that our students will have normal and ready access to faculty, course materials, and assessments.
-For students facing specific situations—like disruptions to clinical rotations or demonstration teaching placements—we will work with them individually to find answers and solutions.
+Our students have and will continue to have normal and ready access to faculty, course materials, and assessments.
+For students facing specific situations—like disruptions to clinical rotations or demonstration teaching placements—we are working with you individually to find answers and solutions.

-Recently, the U.S. Department of Education issued guidance providing flexibility for colleges whose students are facing interruptions to their studies.
+The U.S. Department of Education has issued guidance providing flexibility for colleges whose students are facing interruptions to their studies.
 Within this federal guidance, we will make adjustments for special circumstances and reasonable accommodations for any students disrupted by the virus outbreak.

-For our employees and staff, we are taking steps to reduce risk while continuing the work we do.
-Our employees will be working remotely for the next few weeks, and we have suspended all WGU-related travel, events, and in-person meetings.
+For our employees and staff, we have taken steps to reduce risk while continuing our work.
+Our employees are currently working remotely and we have suspended WGU-related travel, events, and in-person meetings.

 Due to the ongoing developments and new guidance from our federal and local governments, we will be updating this page with important information.
 I encourage you to check back often as we work diligently to provide information and answer questions of our students, faculty and staff, and assist in the needs of academic community.
 While it’s necessary to have physical social distancing to reduce the spread of the novel coronavirus, it’s our ability to connect and coalesce in a shared purpose that will see us through this trying time.

 As the COVID-19 pandemic continues to impact our daily lives, the education community is acting in solidarity and continuity.
-Our academic colleagues from K–12 schools and throughout postsecondary education are quickly adapting their institutional structures to ensure that students are supported in what, for many, are new online learning environments.
+Our academic colleagues from K–12 schools and throughout postsecondary education have adapted their institutional structures to ensure that students are supported in online learning environments.
 Since WGU’s founding in 1997 we’ve built our entire university online and hope that we can share some of the expertise and resources that we know support student success and provide everyone resources for emotional well-being and resiliency.